ember-template-lint/ember-template-lint/docs/rule/no-duplicate-landmark-elements.md

 If multiple landmark elements of the same type are found on a page, they must each have a unique label (provided by aria-label or aria-labelledby).

-List of elements & their corresponding roles
+List of elements & their corresponding roles:

 - header (banner)
 - main (main)